CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

   end
 end

-# Helper method to install Pods that
+# Helper method to install pods that
 # track the overall linked pods in the linkedPods set
 def link libs
   libs.each do |lib|